farmda31/KU_SQL_EmployeeTracker/README.md

 - Type "\q" to exist PostgreSQL.

 ## How to Run the Command Line Application
-After the SQL database and tables have been created and populated, you are now ready to run the command line applicaiton.
+After the SQL database and tables have been created and populated, you are now ready to run the command line application.
 To start using the application, follow these steps:

 - Open Visual Studio on your local computer.
 - Navigate to the "Employee-Tracker" repository.
 - Right click on the "src" subfolder, from the "Employee-Tracker" repository, and select "Open In Integrated Terminal".
 - Type "node employee-tracker.js" and click the "Enter" key.
-- The command line will now show available options for queries that can be ran.
+- The command line will now show available options for queries that can be run.
 Use the up and down arrows on your keyboard to highlight the query that you would like to run.
 After selecting the desired query click the "Enter" key on your keyboard and then respond to each question appropriately.

 ## Available Queries
 There are several queries available to run against the employee tracker database.
 Please review the options below for details on each query.

 - View All Departments - Provides a listing of all IDs and names for the existing departments.
 - View All Roles - Provides a listing of all roles, salary information, and associated departments.
-- View All Employees - Provides a listing of all employee first and last names, their associated role, and the manager that they report to.
+- View All Employees - Provides a listing of all employees' first and last names, their associated role, and the manager that they report to.
 - Add a Department - Allows the user to create a new department.
 The newly created department will be assigned the next available ID.
 - Add a Role - Allows the user to create a new role.
 The newly created role will be assigned the next available ID.
 - Update an Employee Role - Allows the user to update any existing employee's associated role.